Abdulhamid97Mousa/biglawai_frontend_mongodb/README.md

 - Content-Type Header: Setting the "Content-Type" header to "application/json" is a best practice for JSON API requests.

 #### Prisma Schema Usage
 In our API call, we interact with database using Prisma.
-Let's take a look at the API call file in ./biglawai_frontend/pages/api/signin.ts:
+Let's take a look at the API call file in ./biglawai_frontend/pages/api/signin.ts, please pay attention to this line (**const user = await prisma.user.findUnique**) that how we are checking whether user's email exist in the database or not, and if not we should create a new user using his email and name (**const chat = await prisma.chat.create**):

 ```javascript
 ## ./biglawai_frontend/pages/api/signin.ts